googleapis/python-spanner/docs/opentelemetry-tracing.rst

     )

-Alternatively you can pass in a tracer provider into the Cloud Spanner initialization
+Alternatively you can pass in a tracer provider into the Cloud Spanner initialization, otherwise the global tracer will be used:

 .. code:: python